chang/jwilber.github.io/_posts/2017-04-18-Trump-Would-Have-Won-Anyway.md

 ### Randomizing the Election

 To investigate any bias inheret in the electoral college, we'll randomize state creation in the United States of America.
+Then, we'll use 2016 county-level election data to investigate election outcomes.

 ![Random State Constructions](https://github.com/jwilber/Randomized_Election/blob/master/images/randomstates2.gif?raw=true "title-1")